-(2) Consents are not issued in areas which are the subject of parking restrictions of any sort, including official Local Authority Car Parks.
+(2) It is unlikely that consents will be issued for main thoroughfares on the roadway or at places where they are likely to cause obstruction or congestion, such as near to schools.
+Neither are consents issued in areas which are the subject of parking restrictions of any sort, including official Local Authority Car Parks.

-(9) Goods outside a shop, on pavements and forecourts, as long as they form part of the main business, i.e. the same commodities and same trader as inside the shop, are not street trading.
+(3) Goods outside a shop, on pavements and forecourts, as long as they form part of the main business; i.e. the same commodities and same trader as inside the shop, are not street trading.

-(10) Sub-letting of a pavement or forecourt for a different purpose, e.g. fruit and vegetables outside a dress shop, or to a third party even for the same purpose, is street trading.
+(4) Sub-letting of a pavement or forecourt for a different purpose, e.g. fruit and veg outside a dress shop, or to a third party even for the same purpose, is street trading.

-(12) Food hawkers are required to register with the Public Health Division of Regulatory Services but any Certificate of Registration (Licence) issued does not entitle them to trade in a ‘consent street' without a Street Trading Consent.
+(5) Food hawkers are required to register with Environmental Health but any Certificate of Registration (Licence) issued does not entitle them to trade in a ‘consent street' without a Street Trading Consent.

-(13) Exposing for sale is the same as selling and taking orders by glazing firms, etc. or signing members by RAC, does require Consent.
+(6) Exposing for sale is the same as selling and taking orders by glazing firms, etc. or signing members by RAC, does require consent.

-(15) Traders in lay-bys, car parks, on open ground, recreation grounds etc. with open access to the street at no charge to the public do need consents.
-There may be exceptions for concessionaires or other Departments of the City but applications are necessary.
+(8) Traders in lay-bys, car parks, on open ground, recreation grounds, etc. with open access to the Street at no charge to the public do need consents.
+There may be exceptions for concessionaires of other Departments of the City but applications are necessary.

-(17) Apply for Street Trading Consent Online, alternatively send your completed application forms to the Street Trading, Birmingham City Council, Manor House, 40 Moat Lane, Birmingham, B5 5BD
+(10) Fully completed application forms should be sent to the Street Trading, Markets Service, Birmingham City Council, Manor House, 40 Moat Lane, Birmingham, B5 5BD.

 (11) In addition, applications to trade from private land will require.